Arkansas Department of Environmental Quality creates learning program for elementary school kids

 Droke says they try to get one or two groups into the North Little Rock headquarters a month and they also organize school visits.
 The “hands-on” portion of the presentation includes pretending to be a water molecule and visiting stations representing the water cycle.
 There's a talk about energy and fun with photovoltaic lights.
 All leading up to the big bug out, with vials of insect specimens for every child to explore through a magnifying glass.
 So it’s a government agency dealing with bugs.
 Only this isn't Watergate.
 It's Water Quality.

 “We can get into answering questions and asking questions so that's the first thing.
 Letting them come in, and letting them guide us,” Droke said.
 “Science is something that's just incredible.
-I think anyone if they just take a moment to look around and learn a little bit about the things that are in our world and in our environment, it's very entertaining.”
+I think if anyone would just take a moment to look around and learn a little bit about the things that are in our world and in our environment, it's very entertaining.”